Close Menu

 1. Action Bitters

-Action bitters in Nigeria
+Action Bitters In Nigeria

 Action bitters is another popular bitter in Nigeria, it has recently been on the increase in popularity and availability.
 This is majorly due to its aphrodisiac properties and the added digestive secretions stimulation it gives.